ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_steric_patterns.rst

 sterodynamic sea-level rise from global thermal expansion at a fraction of the computational cost of running a fully-coupled Earth system model or ocean model.

+The methods for this recipe are derived from those in Palmer et al. (2020) which themselves are rooted in the IPCC AR5 report.

 .. note::
   The regrid setting in the recipe is set to a (180, 360) grid to put all models on the same grid.